 Next, equip yourself with your Ruby Cup.
 It’s your best friend if you want to have a nice relaxing long day in bed.
 One of the great perks of wearing a Ruby Cup is that you don’t even feel it – because let’s be honest, there’s nothing more annoying than being reminded of your period by a displaced, damp, disposable pad every time you shift position.

-Also, Ruby Cup can hold a lot more liquid (to be precice, 3 x of what a tampon can hold), so you don’t have to get up every hour to change it and, when inserted correctly, there’s no leaking on the freshly made sheets in your PMS-Cave.
+Also, Ruby Cup can hold a lot more liquid (to be precise, 3 x of what a super tampon can hold), so you don’t have to get up every hour to change it and, when inserted correctly, there’s no leaking on the freshly made sheets in your PMS-Cave.

 Another great bonus, especially for those with a heavy flow: if you’re watching an extremely sad or funny scene (or simply have to sneeze), you can laugh and cry as hard as you want, you can really let it all out, get carried away as much as you want – without having to worry about squishing out some blood or leaking from laughing too hard, promise!